Computer sound card buying tips

 When purchasing a sound card, there are several factors that can complicate and sometimes not allow you to install your sound card.
-Before purchasing a sound card, it is important to take the below things into consideration.
+Before purchasing a sound card, it is important to take the following into consideration.

 Ensure that you have the available connection on the computer.
 Sound cards are available as both PCI and ISA.